icosa-foundation/icosa-gallery/README.md

 ```
 cp example.env .env
-cp fastapi/config.example.json fastapi/config.json
-cp fastapi/gcp-service-account.example.json fastapi/gcp-service-account.json
 ```

 TODO Explain what each of these files are for and what values you need to change

-When running in docker, the api service needs its host specified as `db` instead of `localhost` where `db` is the postgres service name.
-This is currently set in the `dblocation` key inside `config.json`.

 TODO this is confusing ^